Adopted from the Show Health Committee Report

 Health inspection is not a formality.
 Check all your gerbils for signs of illness all the way up to the show hall.

-Quarantine incidents: If any of the following should occur in a kennel during the quarantine period, the owner must consult a Health Inspection team member for a decision.
-These guidelines below are for the health inspection team’s consideration, not the owner’s.
+Quarantine incidents: If any of the following should occur in a kennel during the quarantine period, the owner must email the Health Inspection Team for a decision.
+The recommended actions below are for the health inspection team’s consideration, not the owner’s.
 Symptoms occurring closer to the time of the show are considered more serious.
 The Health Inspection team’s decision is final.

 Broken legs, bite wounds, open scent gland tumors.
 Case-by-case.

 Accidental or explained death, such as bodily trauma or being killed by a cage-mate; respiratory infection, fur loss or thinning fur.
 Case-by-case.

 Death with a necropsy.
 Decision depends on veterinarian’s report.
 Any contagious illness means no gerbils should be brought to the show.

 Unexplained death without a necropsy.
 Do not bring any animals to the show.

 Pet Expo situations with multiple breeds of animals present are no longer considered safe for gerbil shows.
 There have now twice been outbreaks of disease that devastated a kennel after a show: one confirmed to be Tyzzer’s and one considered to be either parvovirus or Tyzzer’s.

 Shows should also not be held at locations with petting farms, farm animals, or animals that are processed for meat.